 Potential job roles include engineering and management positions in the following areas of expertise:

 Our bachelor’s degrees take 3 years to complete full-time, and longer for those studying part-time.
-After enrolment the maximum time allowed to complete all units is 8 years (on a full-time or part-time basis).
-You will spend approximately 10 hours per week, per unit, learning the program material, and completing assessments.
-This includes attending tutorials.
+You will spend approximately 10 hours per week, per unit, learning the program material, completing assessments and attending tutorials.
+After enrolment the maximum time allowed to complete all units is 8 years.

 A census date is the date at which an enrolment is considered to be final.
 Any withdrawal you make after the study period census date will incur an academic penalty (for example, a fail grade) and a financial penalty (for example, no refund of your student contribution or tuition fees).
 See our current census dates.